chmarti1/wstrike/distribute/README.md

 The `sudo` before the `putimg.sh` command forces the script to run as a priviledged user.
 You will need those permissions to mount the device and perform the byte-wise write operation.

 The `<source>` is the image to copy.
 Usually, it will be a path to find `ws0.img` somewhere on the local filesystem.
+It can also be a compressed image, like `ws0.img.gz`.

 The `<target.dev>` is the device (drive) to write to.
 On some systems, this will be `/dev/mmcblk0` or it might be `/dev/sda`.
 This will be the system file representing the device being written.  *NOTE* that this should be the root device and NOT a device partition, like `/dev/mmcblk0p1` or `/dev/sda1`.